-With other members of your den, invent a game, OR change the rules of a game you know, and play the game.
+- With other members of your den, invent a game, OR change the rules of a game you know, and play the game.

-Play a team game with your den
+- Play a team game with your den

 Tiger Elective Adventure: Tiger: Safe and Smart

-Fun ideas for this adventure coming soon.
-Complete 1–8.
+Complete requirements 1–8.
 Requirement 9 is optional.

-Memorize your address, and say it to your den leader or parent/guardian/other caring adult.
+- Memorize your address, and say it to your den leader or your parent, guardian, or other caring adult.

-Memorize an emergency contact’s phone number, and say it to your parent, guardian, or den leader.
+- Memorize an emergency contact’s phone number, and say it to your parent, guardian, or den leader.

-Take the 911 safety quiz.
+- Take the 911 safety quiz.

-Show you can “Stop, Drop, and Roll.”
+- Show you can “Stop, Drop, and Roll.”

-Show you know how to safely roll someone else in a blanket to put out a fire.
+- Show you know how to safely roll someone else in a blanket to put out a fire.

-With your parent/guardian or other caring adult, make a fire escape map of your home and explain it to family members and your den.
+- With your parent, guardian or other caring adult, make a fire escape map of your home and explain it to family members and your den.

-With your parent/guardian or other caring adult, try a practice fire drill at home.
+- With your parent/guardian or other caring adult, try a practice fire drill at home.

-Find the smoke detectors in your home.
-With the help of your parent/guardian or other caring adult, check the batteries.
+- Find the smoke detectors in your home.
+With the help of your parent, guardian, or other caring adult, check the batteries.

-Visit an emergency responder station, or have an emergency responder visit you.
+- Visit an emergency responder station, or have an emergency responder visit you.

-Choose one active game you like, and tell your den about how to play and why you like this game.
+- Choose one active game you like, and tell your den about how to play and why you like this game.

-Play two team or relay games with your den.
+- Play two team or relay games with your den.
 Tell your parent/guardian or other caring adult or the other Tigers what you liked best about each game.

-Have your den choose a team or relay game that everyone can play, and play it at least twice.
+- Have your den choose a team or relay game that everyone can play, and play it at least twice.

 - With your parent/guardian or other caring adult, select an active outside game that you could play with the members of your den.
 Talk with den members about the games suggested by all Tigers.
 With your den, decide on a game to play and play the game that your den has chosen.
 After the game, discuss with your den the meaning of being a good sport.